Other November pages: Leaf fall and autumn colours • Flowers • Birds and insects • Weather

 As foliage tints and falls, one notices shrubs that are still green.
 Ivy is an obvious example, as is garden privet - the species common in garden hedges.
 The latter can have some leaves turning yellow or slightly maroon and falling in November and December, but keeps most of them green throughout the winter.

-The narrower-leaved wild privet gets a lot thinner as the winter goes on, sometimes with quite a lot of yellow tint in November and in December.
-But it usually retains at least some leaves (an exception being downland, where it often goes entirely bare).
+The narrower-leaved wild privet gets a lot thinner as the winter goes on, sometimes with quite a lot of yellowy (or yellowy-green) tint in November and in December.
+But it usually retains at least some leaves - except on downland, where it often goes entirely bare.

 Other shrubs which still have green foliage in November include bramble and buddleia.
 Bramble continues to lose leaves steadily during the month, with some turning yellow, gold, maroon or even an intense red, but it still retains quite a lot of green foliage, particularly in sheltered spots.

 Buddleia has often shed a lot of its leaves in August and September, many turning yellow in the process.
 Meanwhile in September or early October it is also producing the green shoots of next year's leaves.
-In November there can still be some large leaves left on the plant - presumably this year's but just possibly new shoots that have managed to grow a bit before the cold sets in.
+In November there are still some large green leaves left on the plant - presumably hangovers from the summer but just possibly new shoots that have managed to grow a bit before the cold sets in.
 By the end of the month many buddleias just have small new shoots, however, which will stay this way, without further growth, until March.

 On other shrubs some foliage can linger on.
 Some hawthorns and blackthorns lose all their leaves in October but others hang onto some - tinted or even still green - until late in November, or even into the first days of December.